mblanco77/privatelink/endpointblob/README.md

 $vmPass : password assigned to virtual machines

-$deploygw : (yes/no) parameter to if you want to deploy vpn gateways (15-20 minutes to deploy)
+$deployVpnGateways : (yes/no) parameter to if you want to deploy vpn gateways (15-20 minutes to deploy)

+$autoApprove : "private link auto Approval workflow (yes/no)"
 ```

 output